walidbrahim/radar_data_processing_tutorials/README.md

 # radar_data_processing_tutorials
 A collection of notebook tutorials on how to process radar data for Ma-Lab students.
  - Python is the main language used
- - Notebooks can be used through Google Collab or Anaconda
+ - Notebooks can be used through Google Collab, Anaconda, or VSCode

 # Dependencies:
 - numpy